Hutch–Kinahan feud: Attempted murder of Patsy Hutch - March

-Arrest of two Kinahan associates, July 2018
+Arrest of two Kinahan associates - July

 Two men were arrested in front of the SuperValu shop on Howth Road in Killester on 16 July 2018.
 They were arrested by the Garda Emergency Response Unit who found a loaded handgun in their car.
 The two men, aged 25 and 28, are known by Gardai to be connected to the Kinahan gang and it was suspected that they were targeting a member of the Hutch gang.

-Murder of Clive Staunton, November 2018
+Murder of Clive Staunton - November

 Clive Staunton, a street trader, was shot dead outside his home around 9:15pm on 15 November 2018.
 He had been selling merchandise at the Beggars Bush junction before the Ireland v Northern Ireland match at the Aviva Stadium.
 Normally he sold merchandise before and after matches, but he left during the game.
 He arrived at his home in the Glen Easton estate in Leixlip around 9:10-9:15pm.
 A gunman fired shots through the windscreen and drivers window - Staunton tried to escape but the gunman shot him twice in the head.
 The gunman fled in a silver/grey Volvo S40 which was later found burnt out in Kilbride, County Wicklow.
 Mr Staunton was originally from the Greek Street flats of Dublin, but had lived in Leixlip for more than 20 years.
-He as a widower and was a distant relation through marriage of the Hutch family.
+He was a widower and was a distant relation through marriage of the Hutch family.
 He had minor convictions for counterfeiting, but was never involved in serious criminality.
 Gardai confirmed that a link to the feud was one element of the investigation.